Muream/EzLogging/README.md

 * press your start record hotkey when you want to start recording
 * press your log time hotkey to log the time of the recording note that if you press this hotkey two times in a short period of time
-AutoLog will be smart and will merge the clips into one longer clip
+**AutoLog** will be smart and will merge the clips into one longer clip
 (cf: **AutoLog** for more info)
 * press your stop record hotkey when you want to stop recording

 **AutoLog**:

 * Use it when you want to cut out the clips you logged with **EzLogging**
-* AutoLog will detect if there's some overlap in the clips.
+* **AutoLog** will detect if there's some overlap in the clips.
 in the **Config**, you set two values telling **AutoLog** when to cut Before and After
 the timing logged with **EzLogging**.
 As an example let's say Before is set to 20 seconds and After is set to 10.
-my clips will last 30 seconds.
+your clips will last 30 seconds.
 If you press the log time two times in 30 seconds
 the clips will be merged together (you can repeat this as long as you want,
 allowing you to log longer clips than you would have otherwise)